chris-mcginnis-ucsf/MULTI-seq/README.md

 # deMULTIplex (code written by Chris McGinnis)
-deMULTIplex is an R package containing the companion software for our recently-described method for single-cell RNA sequencing sample Multiplexing Using Lipid-Tagged Indices: MULTI-seq (for more information, check out our Nature Methods manuscript: https://www.ncbi.nlm.nih.gov/pubmed/31209384 ... or our preprint: https://www.biorxiv.org/content/early/2018/08/08/387241).
+deMULTIplex is an R package containing the companion software for our method for single-cell RNA sequencing sample Multiplexing Using Lipid-Tagged Indices: MULTI-seq (for more information, check out our Nature Methods manuscript: https://www.ncbi.nlm.nih.gov/pubmed/31209384)

 MULTI-seq is methodologically analogous to the Cell Hashing (Stoeckius et al., 2018, Genome Biology) and Click-Tags (Gehring et al., 2019, NBT) except we utilize lipid- and cholesterol-modified oligonucleotides to rapidly and non-perturbatively label live-cell and nuclear membranes.

 ![alternativetext](/Figures/MULTIseq.overview.png)

-If you want try out MULTI-seq reagents (for free!), fill out [this form](https://docs.google.com/forms/d/1bAzXFEvDEJse_cMvSUe_yDaPrJpAau4IPx8m5pauj3w/edit?ts=5c47a897) and send us an email (chris.mcginnis@ucsf[dot]edu; david.patterson@ucsf[dot]edu).
-MULTI-seq interfaces with any droplet microlfuidics-based scRNA-seq methodology (e.g., 10X Genomics, Drop-Seq, In-Drop, Seq-Well, etc.), and is also compatible with single-nucleus RNA-sequnencing.
+If you want try out MULTI-seq reagents (for free!), fill out [this form](https://docs.google.com/forms/d/1bAzXFEvDEJse_cMvSUe_yDaPrJpAau4IPx8m5pauj3w/edit?ts=5c47a897) and/or send me an email (chris.mcginnis@ucsf[dot]edu).
+MULTI-seq interfaces with any droplet microlfuidics-based scRNA-seq methodology (e.g., 3' and 5' 10X Genomics, Drop-Seq, In-Drop, Seq-Well, etc.), and is also compatible with single-nucleus RNA-sequencing.
 MULTI-seq can also be used simultaneously with CITE-seq/REAP-seq/Total-seq for single-cell proteomics.
-We currently supply 'kits' for 12, 24, and 96 samples, and can provide guidance about how to order sample barcode plates from IDT for users planning higher-plex experiments.
-Notably, customized sample barcodes can be ordered from IDT enabling MULTI-seq application for 5' sequencing (10X Genomics) and potentially other, yet-untested assays (e.g., scATAC-seq, scDNA-seq, immune-profiling, etc.).
+We currently supply LMOs for 96 samples, and MULTI-seq reagents will soon be available commercially from Millipore-Sigma (contact james.hoberg@milliporesigma[dot]com for more info).

 Download example dataset for trying deMULTIplex here: https://ucsf.box.com/s/ibo5t6y0a0a3dde68o5xnedjmajsujxk